python-discord/snekbox/.github/CONTRIBUTING.md

 ## Running snekbox

-Use `docker-compose up` to start snekbox in development mode.
+Use `docker compose up` to start snekbox in development mode.
 The optional `--build` argument can be passed to force the image to be rebuilt.
+You must use [compose v2][Compose v2], accessed via `docker compose` (no hyphen).

 The container has all development dependencies.
 The repository on the host is mounted within the container; changes made to local files will also affect the container.